Population protocol: Model

 There is a set $N = \{1, 2, \ldots, n\}$ of nodes.
 Each node is a finite automaton with $s$ states.
 An important class of population protocols are majority algorithms, where the goal is to compute the majority bit: each node starts with a belief bit in $\{0,1\}$and the goal is to design a protocol at the end of which the belief bit of every node is the correct initial majority bit.

 The discrete time version of the model is as follows: at each point $t=1,2,\ldots$in time, some node $i$ is selected uniformly at random.
 Then the node is matched with another node $j$, which is chosen uniformly at random from the set of neighbors of node $i$.
 Afterwards, nodes $i$ and $j$ exchange memory contents and update their states.
 Alternatively, one can consider a continuous time model where each node $i$ has a Poisson clock that rings at unit rate.
 When the clock of a node rings, that node communicates with a random neighbor.

 Protocols are often designed to minimize the convergence time or the amount of memory required per node or both.

-Three State Protocol
+Three state protocol

 For the problem of computing the majority (consensus), there is a well-known protocol that requires only three memory states per node and has been analyzed for complete interaction graphs.
 This protocol works as follows.
 Let each node $i$ initialize its memory state to their initial belief bit $b_i \in \{0,1\}.$ At each point in time, when two nodes communicate, they update their state according to the following table.
-The row labels give the initiator’s state and the column labels the responder’s state.
+The row labels give the initiator's state and the column labels the responder's state.